Dinakaran1998/csv_to_parquet_genomic_data_aws_glue/README.md

 ---

 **Description:**
-The script reads multiple CSV files from S3, splits the data by chromosome, and writes each chromosome’s data as Parquet files back to S3.
+The script(make_parquet.py) reads multiple CSV files from S3, splits the data by chromosome, and writes each chromosome’s data as Parquet files back to S3.

 ---